-Information pertaining to the Company's major shareholders as of March 31, 2008, is shown in Appendix 4, Major Shareholders of the Company.
-As of today, there is no proposal related to a large purchase of the Company's shares which the Company disapproves of.
+Information pertaining to the Company's major shareholders as of March 31, 2011, is shown in Attachment 4, Major Shareholders of the Company.
+As of today, no proposal has been made in relation to a large purchase of the Company's shares.

-- 2. Substance of the Shareholder Rights Plan - 1) Overview of the Shareholder Rights Plan
+2. Substance of the Shareholder Rights Plan

+1) Overview of the Shareholder Rights Plan